Research Analyst, Colombia - IPA

 - Ensure compliance with the data quality protocol;

-- Work with PIs, and IPA staff in Colombia to analyze the data and interpret the findings;
+- Work with PIs, IPA staff in Colombia and the United States to analyze the data and interpret the findings;

-- Support the development of reports in English and Spanish;
+- Support the development of reports and presentations for different audiences in English and Spanish;

 - Support the literature review for research projects.